-Your ecommerce and ERP systems should share data points like product information; customer information; orders, fulfillment, shipping and returns; inventory levels and associated lead time; various tax regulations and more.
+Your ecommerce and ERP systems should share data points like product information; customer information; orders, fulfilment, shipping and returns; inventory levels and associated lead time; various tax regulations and more.

-You can create a centralized, integrated hub for data that can improve reporting and forecasting, increase operational efficiency, tighten inventory control, build and strengthen customer relationships, optimise for omnichannel and increase KPI visibility.
+You can create a centralised, integrated hub for data that can improve reporting and forecasting, increase operational efficiency, tighten inventory control, build and strengthen customer relationships, optimise for omnichannel and increase KPI visibility.

 Your ecommerce platform handles customer-facing processes like accepting orders and payments, while ERPs are more focused on back-end operations.